 “I just count myself lucky I didn’t.”

-“OIC,” Mr Keyes interjects via a technology skeptics have dubbed tele– or video-conferencing, which allows them to save the 710,000 air miles racked up by the average climate activist per annum.
+“OIC,” interjects Mr Keyes via a technology skeptics dub tele– or video-conferencing, which allows them to save the 71,000 air miles racked up by the average climate activist per annum.

-According to Urban Dictionary the laconicism stands for ‘only in Climate™.’
-Young people apparently use it (always as a sentential atom) to bemoan the uniquely low standards of scholarship, and the unprecedented dereliction of peer review, for which the climate-hyphenated arts and sciences are now infamous.
+According to Urban Dictionary, the laconicism stands for ‘only in Climate™.’
+Young people apparently use it as a sentential atom to bemoan the uniquely low standards of scholarship, and the unprecedented dereliction of peer review, for which the climate-hyphenated arts and sciences are now infamous.